duixe/keeptrack/README.md

     - used firesbase Realtime database to store the application data in various documents organized into a collection
     - Practised and solved a complex NoSQL data modelling problem by setting up boundries between various sub documents belonging to a paticular document in a collection
     - Added firbase cloud storage for image upload purposes, thereby mapping each uploaded images to its corresponding document in a collection of the firbase realtime database
+    - Added and used firbase authentication for identity verification
-    - Applied constraints (security rules) to the databse
+    - Applied constraints (security rules) to the database
     - Applied the firbase password reset option in the application
     - Configured the application, making it suitable for firebase hosting
     - Finally depolyed the application to firebase

-## Guidlines on cloning and project setup
+## Guidlines on project setup

 ### clone the repo